 These cameras are target specific.
 They are not deployed outside of an active investigation with known suspects and are not placed arbitrarily in locations.
+If the cameras face a residence then a search warrant is required.

 7. An estimate of the fiscal costs for the surveillance technology, including initial purchase, personnel and other ongoing costs, and any current or potential sources of funding: